DECODEproject/whitepaper/decode-glossary.md

 A pilot application is a domain specific software application which will leverage the DECODE platform.
 Some part of this application may be a website (e.g. DECIDIM) and it is anticipated that some element of the application will involve definition and deployment of Smart Rules, Persona definitions and Ontology meta data.

 #### Smart Contract
 A computer protocol intended to facilitate, verify, or enforce the negotiation or performance of a contract.
-(Wikipedia)

 #### Smart Rule engine
 Process running in the DECODE OS.
 It is part of the Application and runs the Application Smart Rules.